 St. Patrick Catholic School was founded in 1906 and has been providing Catholic Education to the families of the Portland area and beyond for over 100 years.
-In addition to its Elementary and High School programs, the school also operates a Preschool Program, Developmental Kindergarten, and Kindergarten.
+In addition to its Elementary and High School programs, the school also operates a Preschool, Daycare, and Multi-Age Kindergarten Program.

 “And whatever we (you) do, in word or in deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through Him.”
 (Colossians 3:17)

 This is the foundation of the St. Patrick School Philosophy.
 Our purpose is to serve as role models who are living examples of Christian values and to seek and foster the ability to see Jesus in everyone, through a spirit of respect and cooperation.
 St. Patrick School provides a quality Catholic education for all.

 •Our teachers know the students and their families by name.

 •We are a community rooted in faith, love, and values.

 •Over 95% of our graduates attend college, often earning scholarships.